ibrolive/cloud-devops/README.md

 - Using the above IaC pipeline, the script then uses terraform to provision an AWS ECS load-balanced and monitored infrastructure to run the application
 - The above IaC pipeline also contains a clean up pipeline to destroy the application infrastructure provisioned above
 - The above CICD pipeline builds and tests the application, pushes the application docker image to dockerhub and deploys the application to AWS ECS
+- The project takes advantage of AWS cloud native logging and monitoring such as CloudWatch.

 ## ASSUMPTIONS